What kind of QA person are you? Reactive or Proactive? Let’s take a quiz to find out; please answer YES/NO to each of the questions below –

 How often have you heard QA/Dev team saying – the issue is not reproducible in our environment?
 Predictive Analytics would help in bridging the gap of user’s environment and QA environment.

 Applying the concept into QA world is simple.
 The traditional model to go through the high-level requirement prepared by Business Analysts, churn out test cases and develop automated test cases and release is hashed out.
-The Predictive QA model follows the reverse pattern; they work on the test cases that are designed from the customer's perspective.
-QA tests these cases on customer-focussed QA environment; the real-life scenarios are mimicked to gain more visibility.
+The Predictive QA model follows the reverse pattern; they work on the test cases that are designed from the customer’s perspective.
+QA tests these cases on customer-focused QA environment; the real-life scenarios are mimicked to gain more visibility.
 In fact, QA is now plugged into the real-time environment analyzing and scrutinizing data, structuring it, identifying patterns and real-time logging defects.

 Just for example a banking website, if the data is collected and an algorithm is reading and trying to identify some pattern it could help them in detecting Fraud or theft or unauthorized access that was not detected by firewalls/anti-virus.
 For in that matter a health software that is based on patient’s symptoms, history, and current condition provides the diagnosis needed for the patient.